Arvind Mayaram

 Arvind Mayaram (born 13 October 1955) is an Indian Administrative Service (IAS) officer of 1978 batch belonging to Rajasthan cadre.
 He was Finance Secretary, Ministry of Finance of Government of India.

 On 21 December 2018 he was appointed as principal economic advisor to Government of Rajasthan where he served till December 2023.

 Background

 Arvind Mayaram was born on 13 October 1955; his mother, Indira Mayaram (1935–2022), was a politician from Sanganer and served as a minister in the Ashok Gehlot ministry.
 Arvind holds a PhD in finance from the University of Rajasthan.
 He is married to historian and philosopher Shail Mayaram and has two sons with her: Abhinav Mayaram, who is a businessman, and Anirudh Mayaram (1982–2005), who committed suicide due to academic stress while studying law at the Cardiff University.

 Mayaram is one of the accused in the Gurugram Rajiv Gandhi Trust land grab case.

-His residence was raided by CBI in alleged corruption case on 12 January 2023.
+His residence was raided by CBI in alleged corruption, criminal conspiracy and cheating case related to De La Rue on 12 January 2023.